 The Norfolk Towne Assembly Then

 In the 18th and early 19th Centuries, an “Assembly” was a group of prominent citizens of a community who came together to organize social and educational events for the benefit of the community.
 These included events such as subscription balls, talks on new discoveries, plays, concerts, and other “cultural” events.
 Here in Hampton Roads, the "Norfolk Assembly,” for which our group is named, existed in the 18th and early 19th century.

 The Norfolk Towne Assembly Today

 While our focus is primarily on the “civilian,” we welcome those whose interests involve the military.
 In the colonial period, as well as during the early republic, there were few “professional” soldiers.
 Therefore, most soldiers in America were militia and thus were civilians (and had a profession) before they became “military” and again after they returned to civilian life.

 Sound interesting?
 Want to learn more?
-Check out our JOIN US page for more information about how you can become a part of the Norfolk Towne Assembly's efforts!
+Check out our Frequently Asked Questions page to learn more about us and becoming a member of the NTA!